Simple broadband signal detection at the fundamental limit

 \paragraph*{IQFI as a discrimination statistic} Ref.~\cite{polloreno2023opportunities} shows that the IQFI cleanly separates perturbative and nonperturbative regimes.
-For perturbative fields ($BT\ll 1$), one has $K(B,T)=O(T)$, while in the nonperturbative regime $K(B,T)$ can grow quadratically in time as $K(B,T)=O(BT^2)$, saturating the fundamental bound in Eq.~\eqref{eq:BT2_bound}.
-As a result, as we show in detail below, broadband detection can be reduced to discriminating linear from quadratic IQFI growth.
-A simple statistical framework for performing this task is as follows.
-Fix $q>1$ and choose a base time $T$ with $B_{\min}T=\Theta(1)$ and run the sensing protocol for times $T$ and $qT$.
+For perturbative fields ($BT\ll 1$), one has $K(B,T)=O(T)$, while in the nonperturbative regime $K(B,T)=O(BT^2)$, saturating Eq.~\eqref{eq:BT2_bound}.
+Broadband detection can therefore be reduced to discriminating linear from quadratic IQFI growth.
+Fix $\lambda>1$ and choose a base time $T$ with $B_{\min}T=\Theta(1)$; run the protocol for times $T$ and $\lambda T$.